JHRobotics/softgpu/softgpu.md

 #### SVGA3D gen.10 (vGPU10)

-Supported only in VirtualBox 7.0.
-(On VMware is theoretically supported too, but I'm currently not able to turn on it for Windows 9x guest).
+Supported in VirtualBox 7.0. and VMware.
 This is designed for Windows 10 for DirectX 11/12 support - DirectX 12 can emulate all older DX variant and native DDI isn't needed (but this works only on W7 and W10/W11).

 DX8/DX9/OpenGL Shader are supported, and most DX 9 games works, OpenGL rendering in games is faster than with vGPU9.
 This is actually most preferred way to use with SoftGPU.
 Disadvantage of using vGPU10 is that all textures are stored in VM RAM so you need more RAM to attach to VM.
 512 MB RAM is minimum recommended value for vGPU10 and for Windows 9x is value also maximum recommended without additional patches.